Curriculum Vitae of Andre Koch Torres Assis.

 Courses of Weber's Electrodynamics and Ampère's Force between Current Elements, Relational Mechanics and Mach's Principle, Cosmology and History of Science taught at undergraduate and graduate levels at:

-In Brazil: Universidade Estadual de Campinas (UNICAMP, Campinas), Universidade de São Paulo (USP, São Paulo), Instituto Nacional de Pesquisas Espaciais (INPE, São José dos Campos), Universidade Federal de Juiz de Fora (UFJF, Juiz de Fora), Escola Técnica de Eletrônica Francisco Moreira da Costa (ETE, Santa Rita do Sapucaí), Universidade Federal da Bahia (UFBA, Salvador), Universidade Estadual de Maringá (UEM, Maringá).
+- In Brazil: Universidade Estadual de Campinas (UNICAMP, Campinas), Universidade de São Paulo (USP, São Paulo), Instituto Nacional de Pesquisas Espaciais (INPE, São José dos Campos), Universidade Federal de Juiz de Fora (UFJF, Juiz de Fora), Escola Técnica de Eletrônica Francisco Moreira da Costa (ETE, Santa Rita do Sapucaí), Universidade Federal da Bahia (UFBA, Salvador), Universidade Estadual de Maringá (UEM, Maringá), Universidade de Brasília (UnB, Brasília).

 Students and post-doctoral collaborators: